cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 4.5.9 =
+Minor fix where the store code for Google's Local Product Inventory Feeds did not make it to the feed when only 1 shop was added

+= 4.5.8 =
+Prices for Google's Dynamic Remarketing Feeds now always use '.' as the decimal mark as required by Google.
+Structured data prices are now rounded to two decimals.

 = 4.5.7 =
 When a suffix was placed behind an attribute on the field mapping page, no space was put between the attribute value and the suffix for CSV feeds only.
 This has been solved.